How to Work Remotely When It Matters Most: Tips for Designers

 Correspondent for Staffing.com

-Micah Bowers is a correspondent for Staffing.com and lead editor of the Toptal Design Blog.
-He uses brand design and illustration to stir a desire for change that is helpful, hopeful, human.
+Micah Bowers is a digital designer and Lead Editor of Toptal’s Design Blog.
+He employs brand design and illustration to evoke a positive desire for change.